paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | ramen        | 3           |

 #### Key Operations
 This query identifies each customer's most frequently ordered product along with the number of times it was ordered.
-It accomplishes this through a combination of a Common Table Expression (CTE), subquery, and aggregation functions.
+It accomplishes this through a combination of a CTE, subquery, and aggregation functions.

 * **WITH product_sales AS**: The query begins with a CTE named `product_sales`, a temporary table that stores the number of times each customer has ordered each product.
   * **INNER JOIN**: Merges `sales` and `menu` tables in order to link the `product_id` to the `product_name`.